trksb/Coding-problems/README.md

 # solving-problems

-A repo where I add some of the coding problems I solved through my journey of self-teaching.
+A repo where I add some of the coding problems I solved through my journey of self-taught.